mehulagg/gitlab/doc/development/background_migrations.md

    more pressure on DB than you expect (measure on staging, or ask someone to measure on production).
 1. Make sure to know how much time it'll take to run all scheduled migrations.
-1. Provide an estimation section in the description, explaining timings from the linked query plans and batches as described in the migration.
+1. Provide an estimation section in the description, estimating both the total migration run time and the query times for each background migration job.
+Explain plans for each query should also be provided.

    For example, assuming a migration that deletes data, include information similar to the following section: